AnNvr/van-life/app/README.md

     - Implementation of Authentication logic in a separate file for which a conditional statement checks if the user is authenticated to render the <Outlet /> of the children components.

     On this note; I tried implementing Firebase authentication module ('firebase/auth') for handling registration and login.
 Although the process seems straight forward, it did not work as expectes for reason I wasn't able to debug.
 In short, when login/signup, any request sent from the client to the database returned a network error.
 Unfortunately I had to transition to a Custom based authentication approach, more complexed and potentially error prone, but hopefully more controllable.

+STEP 8:
+    Implementing a Modal form to create a new document (create van) brought me to consider reusability and adopt the same Modal as a component to deploy for either create and update a document.
+    The <Modal /> becomes a component to import in the <Dashboard />.
+    For the <Modal /> to be reusable for both creating and updating documents, it requires to manage its state based on the operation it's supposed to perform.
+This involves passing props to the <Modal /> to distinguish between creating and updating.

+    Key steps to consider:
+    - Define props: the <Modal/> component has to be modified to accept props that will set up whether it's in create or update mode.
+Also, it has to receive the data of van document when updating.
+    - Passing props: when opening the <Modal/> to create a document, it's ok having the state isModalOpen == true without additional data, but when it comes to update, it's necessary to pass the selected van's data.
+    - Handling submission: a conditional rendering should determine if the form submission should create or update based on the props.